Top facts you need to know about The Legend, Ronaldinho

 Dinho, Ronnie El Brujo de Porto Alegre, and Ronaldinho Gaúcho are some other nicknames of the Brazilian.

 Ronaldinho's talent wasn’t exactly hard to spot.
-At the age of 13, he played a match where he scored 23 goals in his team’s 23-0 win.
+The interesing fact is that at the age of 13, he played a match where he scored 23 goals in his team’s 23-0 win.
 This event caught the attention of the media.

 The Brazilian was later selected for the Gremio youth squad before he starred for Brazil in the Under-17 World Cup.
 While he never achieved the same feats in his professional career, he can certainly be proud of his efforts as he went on to score multiple hat-tricks for both club and country.